xiaabdfe/bdfepush/docs/abyss-70.md

 ## Thief
 * Be aware of buff dispels.
 * Waste and poison resistances help.
+* Auto-buff helps to adjust HP in skipping thresholds.

 ## Ranger
 * Single buff only, 3-star / 4-star dispel bows are sufficient.
-* BP management to spam debuffs after debuff release.
+* BP management to spam debuffs after debuff cleanse.
 * Prioritize forceless and/or Patk debuffs.
 * Weakness helps in skipping random days.
 * Slowcast helps to move in time in Seven Days.